THE WOODSTOCK DOG CLUB, INC.

 Article V Committees

-The Board each year may appoint standing committees to advance the work of the Club in such matters as Dog Shows, Sanctioned Matches, Obedience Trials, Trophies, Annual Prizes, Membership and other fields which may well be served by Committees.
-Such committees shall always be subject to the final authority of'the Board.
+The Board each year may appoint standing committees to advance the work of the Club in such matters as Events, Membership and Member Outreach, Finance, Trophies and Annual Prizes/Donations and Social Media and other fields which may well be served by Committees.
+Such committees shall always be subject to the final authority of 'the Board.
 Special committees may also be appointed by the Board to aid it on particular projects.

 Article VI Discipline

 American Kennel Club Suspensions.
-Any member who is suspended from the privileges of'the American Kennel Club shall automatically be suspended from privileges of the Club for a like period.
+Any member who is suspended from any of the privileges of the American Kennel Club shall automatically be suspended from privileges of the Club for a like period.

 Board Hearing.
-The Board shall have complete authority to decide whether counsel may attend the hearing, but both complainant and defendant shall be treated-uniformly in that regard.
-Should the charges be sustained, after hearing all the evidence and testimony presented by complainant and defendant, the Board may by majority vote of those present suspend the defendant from all privileges of the Club for not more than six months from the date of the hearing.
+The Board shall have complete authority to decide whether counsel may attend the hearing, but both complainant and defendant shall be treated uniformly in that regard.
+Should the charges be sustained, after hearing all the evidence and testimony presented by complainant and defendant, the Board may by majority vote of those present reprimand or suspend the defendant from all privileges of the Club for not more than six months from the date of the hearing.

 If it deems that punishment insufficient, it may also recommend to the membership that penalty be expulsion.
 In such case the suspension shall not restrict the defendant's right to appear before his fellow members at the ensuing Club meeting which considers the Board's recommendation.
 Immediately after the Board has reached a decision, its findings shall be put in written form and filed with the Secretary.
 The Secretary, in turn, shall notify each of the parties of the Board's decision and penalty, if any.